The best things about a career in pharmacy

 What do pharmacists do and where do they work?

-The skills required to become a pharmacist are summarized here.
 In this video Professor Lisa Nissen also covers the knowledge that pharmacists have:

 Most people are aware of the area of community pharmacy – this is a “shopfront” pharmacy such as an Amcal, Priceline, Chemmart, Guardian, Terry White or Chemist Warehouse.
 Community pharmacists spend a lot of time assembling and labelling products, monitoring prescriptions, giving non-prescription medicines advice and doing prescription medicine counselling.